TAHA-brazy/electro-hydraulic-control-system/README.md

 An experimental identification procedure was conducted to obtain a linear model of the system:

-1-Closed-loop identification using PRBS excitation.
+1- Closed-loop identification using PRBS excitation.

 ![closed_loop](images/closed_loop.PNG)